About Ed Snider Youth Hockey & Education

 Prior to arriving at Snider, Gil graduated from Rutgers University with a degree in Exercise Science and Sport Studies.
 At Rutgers, Gil was named team captain following his sophomore season and led the team to its first two ACHA – Division 1 National Championships appearances.
 Gil is a USA Hockey Level 5 Master certified coach and was named the 2019 USA Hockey Atlantic District Youth Coach of the Year.

-Gil is a native of Hamilton, NJ and enjoys making homemade pizza, trips to the beach and quality time with his wife Alyse and son Carter in his spare time.
+Gil is a native of Hamilton, NJ and enjoys making homemade pizza, trips to the beach and quality time with his wife Alyse and sons Carter & Crew in his spare time.
 Gil can be reached at [email protected].

 Your Support Goes Further